 The SAR notes a range of assessment methods used on the programme but there was little direct evidence presented which demonstrated precise linking of assessment criteria with learning outcomes.
 Some guideline documents existed, particularly relating to thesis preparation, which contained evaluation guidelines, and students reported feeling generally aware of what was required of them in assessments, but there was little evidence that they were commonly aware of any specific criteria in relation to exactly how marks would be allocated.
 There was little evidence presented of clear consistent publicity of marking schemes.
-Accordingly we recommend that the Programme team develops a consistent policy in this area and that this is clearly communicated to the students.
+It would be in the interests of students if there was a developed and publicized policy on assessment criteria.